 - Right-click one of the selected tasks and select Add to Timeline.
 Alternatively, click Add to Timeline in the Properties group on the Task tab in the Ribbon.

 Tip: timelines can work well if you add only summary tasks and milestones to the timeline.

 If you want to add just milestone and summary tasks, you could filter to display milestone and summary tasks first and then repeat the steps above to add these tasks to the timeline.

-Removing tasks from a timeline
+Remove tasks from a timeline

 To remove tasks from a timeline:

-- Select Remove from Timeline in the Timeline Tools Format tab or right-click on the item and select Remove from Timeline.
+- Select Remove from Timeline in the Timeline Tools Format tab or right-click the item and select Remove from Timeline.
 You can also simply press Delete.

-Displaying tasks as callouts in a timeline
+Display tasks as callouts in a timeline

 Initially, tasks are displayed as bars on a timeline.
 To display tasks as callouts:

-- Click on a task in the timeline.
+- Click a task in the timeline.